 The Harris Family

-It won't be easy.
-In Chicago, life isn't exactly simple for his three grown sons.
-The oldest, Austin, a successful attorney, struggles to be a good father to his children despite his ex-wife's attempts to turn them against him.
-Marcus, the middle son, wrestles with a fear of commitment that drives away the woman he loves.
-And young Caleb, just released from prison, fights to rebuild his life and win back his wife and child.
-The three Harris brothers have a hard enough time being there for each other -- let alone a father they haven't seen in years.
-Nor are they sure they even want him in their lives.
+Across the country in Chicago, life isn't exactly simple for his three grown sons -- now in their thirties and busy with families and romantic entanglements of their own.
+The oldest son, Austin, a handsome and successful attorney, struggles to be a good father to his two children despite his ex-wife's determination to turn them against him.
+Marcus, the middle son, a self-employed graphic designer, wrestles with a fear of commitment that leads him to drive away the woman he loves.
+And Caleb, the youngest, just released from prison for armed robbery, tries desperately to rebuild his life and win back the wife and son lost to him as a result of his past mistakes.
+Between the struggles of romance and career, these three brothers have a difficult enough time being there for one another -- let alone a father they haven't seen in so many years.
+Nor are they so sure they're ready to let him back into their lives.

-Filled with intrigue, romance, and shocking twists, The Harris Family is a deliciously gripping novel of contemporary black relationships and, ultimately, a moving testament to the power of family, love, and forgiveness.
+Filled with intrigue, romance, and shocking twists, The Harris Family is a deliciously gripping story of contemporary black relationships and, ultimately, a moving testament to the power of family, love, and forgiveness.

 - February 2002